hopper/hc-airlines-angular/projects/angular-sdk/README.md

     In your `styles.scss`, add following code :

     ```
-    // Apply the theme to Hopper components
+    // Apply the theme to HTS components
     @import "node_modules/@hopper-cloud-airlines/angular-sdk/src/styles/theme.scss";

     @include hopper-cloud-airlines-angular-sdk-components-theme($your-angular-material-theme);
     ```

-2. If you want to use a theme provided by Hopper
+2. If you want to use a theme provided by HTS

     In your `styles.scss`, add following code :

     ```
-    // Load the themes provided by Hopper
+    // Load the themes provided by HTS
     @import "node_modules/@hopper-cloud-airlines/angular-sdk/src/styles/theme.scss";
     ```